Justin-Lund/PS-Remote-Support/README.md

 * Fix failing updates
 	- *This option will fix failing SCCM Software Center updates on a user's computer by stopping the services wuauserv & ccmexec, clearing out C:\Windows\SoftwareDistribution, and restarting the services.*

+&nbsp;

-All of the troubleshooting options work remotely, eliminating the need to remotely take control of a user's computer*
+All of the troubleshooting options work remotely, eliminating the need to remotely take control of a user's computer

 **Type Secrets to view unlisted options**